Corona native, 23, killed by falling tree in freak accident days after moving to NorCal

 Authorities suspect recent winds weakened the tree's roots, but that doesn't make it easier to understand.

 "He just always had a smile on his face and was very positive.
-I never experienced him being negative."
+I never experienced him being negative," said Nadira Gay.

 Family can only remember the best of Kahlil as they try to come to grips with the freak accident that took him too soon.